 MAB’s week long service trips are an awesome opportunity to serve various communities in need around the country.
 There’s no better time than now to apply for an experience with Mizzou Alternative Breaks that can turn into a lifetime of impactful service and friendships.
 Each trip has a service focus ranging from Habitat from Humanity to Animals and Indigenous People to Health.
-Although applications recently closed for winter and spring break trips, we occasionally have spots on trips open up.
-You can apply below for a winter or spring break trip and we will notify you if a spot opens up on the season of your choice.
+Although applications recently closed for spring break trips, we occasionally have spots on trips open up.
+You can apply below for a spring break trip and we will notify you if a spot opens up on the season of your choice.

 If you are interested in learning more about MAB and all of our trips you may fill out this form below and you will receive an email from us with more information!

 The Students of Mizzou Alternative Breaks

 Every person who goes on a Mizzou Alternative Break trip is a Mizzou student.
 The typical trip is 10 participants with 2 student site leaders.
 All participants and site leaders have to apply at various times during the year because of the high demand.
 In 2010, we sent 88 students on trips.
 Flash forward to 2015 and that number jumped to more than 1,800 students.
 Even though we sent so many trips we still had 2,400 applications for those 1,800 spots.
 There are two different ways to become involved in Mizzou Alternative Breaks and go on one of our trips: as a participant or as a site leader.

 The primary way to go on a trip is as a participant.
 These students attend meetings planned by their site leaders in preparation for their trip and then jump in vans or planes the Friday that break starts to travel to a site and serve with a community partner.
 Service focuses range from women’s advocacy to education to health.